Counselling and mental health centre

 Jon is a qualified psychotherapist with York St John’s CMHC.
 He is currently working on his MA dissertation which looks at the issue of vulnerability in Rugby League.
 He has a growing professional interest in the male experience of psychotherapy and the impact of change, retirement and loss on mental health.
 His approach with a client is to work together to build a therapy and a way of working that is uniquely theirs, using a strong working relationship through which to begin to uncover and address the challenges the client is facing.

-He worked for many years as an IT project manager until significant personal trauma and tragedy caused him to re-evaluate my life.
-He sought out personal therapy and the experience changed his life.
-He turned his back on his IT career and is now dedicated to providing the same help that he received.
+Mark worked for many years as an IT Project Manager until significant personal tragedy and trauma caused him to re-evaluate his life.
+He sought out personal therapy and the experience transformed his life.
+He turned his back on a successful but unfulfilling career and is now passionately dedicated to providing the same help that he received.

-When he is not studying for full member status of the BACP, he likes to spend time hiking, reading, listening to music, cooking and relaxing with his wife and friends.
+As part of his self-care Mark likes to spend time hiking, reading, listening to music, cooking and relaxing with his wife and friends.